Cynthia Hively & Michael Parent

-I've been teaching dance since 1993 when, on a dare from a friend, I answered an ad in the paper looking to train dance instructors: no experience required!
-At the time, it was just a whim, but it turned into a passion that I have enjoyed for the past 20+ years.
+Michael and I met in 1993 when, on a dare from a friend, I answered an ad in the paper looking to train dance instructors - no experience required!
+At the time, it was just a whim, but it turned into a passion that we have enjoyed together for the better part of the past 25 years.

-Shortly after answering that ad, my dance partner and I opened Impressions Dance Club.
+Not too long after we met (Michael was managing the studio and hired me!), we opened Impressions Dance Club.
 We taught, trained, competed, and performed for several years before settling in Oregon.
-During the next few years, the studio won numerous teaching, and top school awards as a competitive dance studio.
-In 2001 my partner and I won the Rising Star Rhythm Championship at the Hawaii Star Ball in Honolulu, Then I decided it was time to stay home with my children.
+During the next few years, Michael won numerous top teaching awards, and Impressions won top school awards as a competitive dance studio.
+In 2001 we won the Rising Star Rhythm Championship at the Hawaii Star Ball in Honolulu.

-I shifted my emphasis from competitive dancing to social dance, and focused on couples wanting to have fun learning an activity they can do together forever, and on dance education for school age children.
-In 2002 I started producing programs for school assemblies and teaching for the DARE Program in Tigard.
-By 2004 I'd held my first elementary school dance program and competition.
-I also began teaching at Lewis & Clark College.
-In just a few short years I've had the opportunity to teach thousands of students in the northwest from age 5 to 25 the basics of social dance, along with all the adult classes I've continued to teach.
+Shortly after that competition, as the economy shifted and strained, we eventually shifted our focus from competitive dancing to social dance, and focused on couples wanting to have fun learning an activity they can do together.
+With our own children now in elementary school we also began working on dance education programs for school age children.
+In 2002 we started producing programs for school assemblies and teaching for the DARE Program in Tigard.
+By 2004 we'd held our first elementary school dance program and competition.
+Cynthia also began teaching at Lewis & Clark College.
+In just a few short years we've had the opportunity to teach thousands of students in the northwest.

-I very much enjoy teaching private lessons and group classes for couples on a weekly basis, and hold bi-monthly community dances at Leedy Grange in Cedar Mill.
-My focus is on teaching couples how to have fun connecting, by learning to dance together.
-I love that most of my students come regularly to classes and dances for their date night, and to socialize with the other couples they have become friends with through the studio.
+Admittedly we both have for more white hair now, than the dark hair from our performing days you see pictured - but isn't it fun to see a blast from the past?!
+We still very much enjoy teaching private lessons and group classes for couples on a weekly basis, and hold bi-monthly community dances at Leedy Grange in Cedar Mill.
+Our focus is on teaching couples how to have fun connecting by learning to dance together.
+We love that most of our students come regularly to classes and dances for their date night, and to socialize with the other couples they have become friends with through the studio.

-I teach American Style Social Dance and enjoy creating new steps, and encouraging creativity on the dance floor.
-I specialize in people with three left feet who have no rhythm, and I believe that anyone can learn to dance if they truly want to learn.
-Above all, I believe strongly in having fun first, and then worrying about the rest of the details that make the dancing look great.
+We teach American Style Social Dance and enjoy creating new steps, and encouraging creativity on the dance floor.
+We specialize in people with three left feet who have no rhythm, and we believe that anyone can learn to dance if they truly want to learn.
+Above all,we believe strongly in having fun first, and then worrying about the rest of the details that make the dancing look great.

 American Style Dance is reminiscent of the days of Fred Astaire and Ginger Rogers.
 The open style of the movement allows partners to separate and then return to the closed dance position.